rehierl/node-tree-outliner/1-3-set-theory/0-0-set-theory.md

 * xRs - holds if x is an element of s
 * subset relation - aka. set inclusion

-pure/hereditary sets
+hereditary sets

+* aka. pure sets, nested sets
 * a set whose elements are all hereditary sets
-* all elements are themselves sets, as are all elements of the elements
+* all elements are themselves sets
+* all elements of the elements are sets
-* i.e. never any non-set elements?
+* i.e. never any non-set element

 urelement